 Drizly: The Amazon of Alcohol

-Despite the law restrictions, we are still seeing a trending growth in online alcohol sales.
+Despite some industry obstacles, we can see a trending growth in online alcohol sales.
 This is thanks to third-party companies with short-time liquor delivery, in which the customers simply order their alcoholic beverages just using their smartphones or laptops.

 This alcohol marketplace delivers alcohol goods from retailers, without breaking delivery laws and while complying with local sales tax.
 The company is present in 30 states, and over 95 cities across the U.S. Drizly even operates in Canada, and has deals in place with more than 3% of alcohol retailers in the market.